-The Canadian Museum for Human Rights (CMHR) today celebrated the launch of Canada’s new $10 banknote, which is covered with imagery that promotes equality and human rights.
+The Canadian Museum for Human Rights (CMHR) today celebrated the launch of Canada’s new $10 banknote - will open in a new tab, which is covered with imagery that promotes equality and human rights.

 Featuring a dominant portrait of Viola Desmond as the first iconic Canadian woman on a regularly circulating Bank of Canada note, the bill also depicts the CMHR, an eagle feather and an excerpt from the Charter of Rights and Freedoms.